-UW Richland (Cost \$50,000/yr levy + capital improvements and food service if doesn't make enough money to cover costs as happened in 2020/2021?)
+UW Richland (Cost \$50,000/yr levy + capital improvements)

 The County Board and county and city residents have expressed the desire for a continued post-secondary educational opportunity in the county.
 For this to occur, the county will need to take clear steps to work with its existing partner, while exploring other options in case the current arrangement terminates.